melatech-io/interview-mobile/InterviewMobile/README.md

 The goal of this exercise is to test your knowledge of the Typescript **type system**, have an idea of your understanding of the **native code's structure** (iOS and android directories).
-And most importantly your sense of **system design**
+And most importantly your sense of **system design** This exercise is meant to test your **problem solving** abilities, more than your knowledge of a specific library

 # Task